TT Talk - Counterfeit goods

 Enforcement authorities are under-resourced and it is difficult for them to focus on both small parcels and containers.
 Equally, the broad range of shipping options available to criminal organisations means that targeted enforcement may simply result in changed practices that lessen the risk of being apprehended.
 However, where inspections are currently made, a far greater volume of counterfeit goods are detained through containerised cargo than through postal trade lanes.

 The shippers associated with this type of cargo are unlikely to be those motivated to focus on good practice.
 There is therefore arguably an increase in the likelihood of poorly stowed and secured cargoes, a greater propensity to mis-declare the nature and mass of cargo being shipped in order to avoid detection.
-For those goods that should be classified as dangerous this may endanger theentire supply chain
+For those goods that should be classified as dangerous this may endanger the

 “an increased likelihood of poorly stowed and secured cargoes, a greater propensity to mis-declare the nature and mass of cargo”